Mary Leakey: Research

 Mary Leakey served her apprenticeship under Dorothy Liddell at Hembury, 1930–34 (see above).
 In 1934, she took part in a dig at Swanscombe where she discovered the largest elephant tooth known to Britain at that time.

-Throughout the 1930s to 1950s, Mary and Louis Leakey worked at Later Stone Age, Neolithic, and Iron Age archaeological sites in central Kenya, such as Hyrax Hill and Njoro River Cave.
+Throughout the 1930s, 1940s and 1950s, Mary and Louis Leakey worked at Later Stone Age, Neolithic and Iron Age archaeological sites in central Kenya, such as Hyrax Hill and Njoro River Cave.
 In October 1948, Mary discovered a Proconsul africanus skull on Rusinga Island.
 Mary Leakey also recorded and published the Kondoa Irangi Rock Paintings in central Tanzania.

 The Leakeys' most famous research, however, was at Olduvai Gorge in the Serengeti plains of northern Tanzania.
 The site yielded many stone tools, from Oldowan choppers to multi-purpose hand axes.
 The earliest tools they dug up were likely made by Homo habilis and can be dated to over two million years ago.

-On the morning of 17 July 1959, Louis felt ill at Olduvai and stayed at camp while Mary went out to the field.
+On the morning of 17 July 1959, Louis fell ill at Olduvai and stayed at camp while Mary went out to the field.
 At some point she noticed a piece of bone that "seemed to be part of a skull" with a "hominid" look".
-After dusting the topsoil away, she found "two large teeth set in the curve of a jaw", and she drove back to camp exclaiming "I've got him!"
+After dusting the topsoil away, she found "two large teeth set in the curve of a jaw" and drove back to camp exclaiming "I've got him!"
 Active excavation began the following day and a partial cranium was unearthed within a few weeks, though it had to be reconstructed from fragments scattered in the scree.
 After examining the cranium, Louis Leakey concluded it was of a species ancestral to humans, the australopithecines.

 He eventually dubbed the find Zinjanthropus boisei, "East Africa man"—Zinj is an ancient Arabic word for the East African coast.
 The name was later revised to Paranthropus boisei, and by some to Australopithecus boisei; a consensus on its classification is still in debate.

 In the 1960s the Leakeys started to work with the young Kamoya Kimeu with Mary particularly valuing his expertise.
 The family trained him in paleontology, evolutionary theory and excavating techniques, which he then trained the next generations of Kenyan fossil finders in, as he became a highly respected Kenyan paleontologist and curator.

 After her husband died in 1972, Mary Leakey continued their work at Olduvai and Laetoli.
 It was at the Laetoli site that she discovered hominin fossils that were more than 3.75 million years old.

 From 1976 to 1981, Leakey and her staff uncovered the Laetoli hominin footprint trail which had been tracked through a layer of volcanic ash some 3.6 million years ago.
 The subsequent years were filled with research at Olduvai and Laetoli, follow-up work to discoveries, and preparing publications.

-Throughout her career, Leakey discovered 15 new species of animals, and one new genus.
+Throughout her career, Leakey discovered fifteen new species of animals, and one new genus.
 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1979.